U.S. Marine Gunnery Sergeant David Smith Survives Against All Odds

 It was July 31, 2011, and U.S. Marine Gunnery Sergeant David Smith was returning home from a haircut.
 Sitting on his motorcycle at a red light one block from home in Rancho Bernardo, David was rear-ended in a horrifying and senseless mid-day crash.

-Her father drove Vanessa to PMC to be with David, who she planned to marry in October.
+Her father drove Vanessa to Palomar Medical Center Escondido to be with David, who she planned to marry in October.

 “I felt so helpless, seeing him and not knowing if he would live or what the future would hold,” Vanessa says.